jessegrabowski/gEconpy/README.md

     };
 };
 ```
 The `alpha` parameter is set so that in the steady state, the ratio of labor to capital is 0.36.
-On the back end, gEcon.py will use an optimizer to find a value of `alpha` that satsifies the user's condition.
+On the back end, gEconpy will use an optimizer to find a value of `alpha` that satsifies the user's condition.
 Note that calibrated parameters cannot have prior distributions!

 ## Lagrange Multipliers and First Order Conditions
 As mentioned, all constraints will automatically have a Lagrange multiplier assigned to them.
 The user name these multipliers himself by putting a colon ":" after an equation, followed by the Lagrange multipler name.
 From the code above: